-SCHEDULE 2
+SCHEDULE 2 - EDIE transition arrangements

 Transition Arrangements - EDIE

 Many of the Sydney Local Health District's (SLHD) cancer services at Royal Prince Alfred Hospital (RPA) transitioned into the new integrated Lifehouse facility.
 These employees have been identified as "eligible directly impacted employees".